-Robeson Community College ensures the radiation safety of students and adheres to the JRCERT Standard 4.1 which states:
+Robeson Community College ensures the radiation safety of students and adheres to the JRCERT Standard 5.1 which states:

-Assures the radiation safety of students through the implementation of published policies and procedures that are in compliance with Nuclear Regulatory Commission regulations and state laws as applicable.
+The program assures the radiation safety of students through the implementation of published policies and procedures.

 Radiography students must clearly understand the importance of radiation protection, and the concepts of the "As Low As Reasonably Achievable" (ALARA) principle.
 The printed data, rules and regulations are located in the Robeson Community College Radiation Protection Plan which is discussed in RAD 110, Introduction to Radiologic Technology and Patient Care.
 Students must sign a document indicating they understand and will comply with all radiation protection rules and regulations established by Nuclear Regulatory Commission (NRC), the state, and Robeson Community College's Radiography Program.